RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 [youtube video](https://youtu.be/tT1T2DkNKBM)

 ### Ideas for Future Work
-Future ideas for improving the agent's performance.
+Future ideas for improving the agents's performance.

-+ Implement a real MADDPG where the actors and critics don't share NN.
++ Implement a real MADDPG where the actors and critics don't share weights.

 + Try new algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience